Domestic Abuse Prevention Program

-Computers can store a lot of private information about what you look at via the Internet, the emails and instant messages you send, internet-based phone and IP-TTY calls you make, web-based purchases and banking, and many other activities.
-A safe computer might be a computer in a public library, at a Community Technology Center (CTC), at a trusted friend’s house, or an Internet Café.
+Computers can store a lot of private information about what you look at via the Internet, the emails and instant messages you send, internet-based phone and TTY calls you make, web-based purchases and banking, and many other activities.
+A safe computer might be a computer in a public library, at a trusted friend’s house, or an Internet café.

 How You Can Help Victims of Domestic Abuse